chrnolte/places-conus/docs/data/parcels.rst

 .. attribute:: apn

-   Assessor's Parcel Number (APN): a string of characters that the tax assessor uses to identify the parcel in their property records and on a map.
-The syntax of these numbers varies across ounties and towns.
+   Assessor's Parcel Number (APN): a string of characters that the local public tax assessor uses to identify the parcel in their property records and on a map.
+The syntax of these numbers varies across counties and towns.

 .. attribute:: apn2